BlancheK/BlancheK.github.io/movies-titles.md

 {% include confounder-budget.html %}

-It appears that there is an potential positve correlation between movie's budget and the movie's success indicator.
+It appears that there is an potential positive correlation between movie's budget and the movie's success indicator.
 However, we need to dig into the data and the statistical relevance of the correlation to confirm the confounding effect of the budget.

 #### Movie genre